Anahid Jewett, M.P.H., Ph.D.

-Dr. Anahid Jewett is a Professor in the Section of Oral Biology in the Division of Oral Biology and Medicine at the UCLA School of Dentistry.
+Dr. Anahid Jewett is a Professor in the Section of Biosystems and Function in the Division of Oral and Systemic Health Sciences at the UCLA School of Dentistry.
 Dr. Jewett is also a member of the Jane and Jerry Weintraub Center for Reconstructive Biotechnology, the Jonsson Comprehensive Cancer Center (JCCC) and the UCLA Tumor Immunology subgroup.

 - OB 215, Fundamentals of Immunology for graduate students (Course Chair)

 - OB 471b, Basic Immunology to predoctoral dental students (Course Chair)

 - Dentistry 19, Fiat Lux seminar to undergraduate students

 - Prepare and lead graduate student seminar in the department of pathology

 - B.A., California State University, Los Angeles (Microbiology), 1985